Boeing takes $2.8 bln hit in defense business, keeps cash flow goal | Technology

 Boeing takes $2.8 bln hit in defense business, keeps cash flow goal

+"Our revenue and earnings were significantly impacted by losses on fixed-price development programs in our defense business, driven by higher estimated manufacturing and supply chain costs," Boeing Chief Executive Dave Calhoun said in a message to employees.
+Boeing's shares were down 0.5% at $145.92 in pre-market trade shortly before the opening bell.

-Boeing Co's ailing defense unit on Wednesday recorded a $2.8 billion charge, but the U.S. planemaker stuck to its forecast of generating cash this year despite struggling to raise commercial jet production due to labor and supply shortages.
-Shares tumbled 4% after the results as cost overruns in Boeing's defense, space and security segment have hobbled a recovery for the company attempting to come out of successive crises by cashing in on rising air travel demand.
+Boeing Co's ailing defense business on Wednesday recorded a $2.8 billion charge, but the U.S. planemaker stuck to its forecast of generating cash this year despite struggling to raise commercial jet production due to labor and supply shortages.
+Cost overruns at Boeing's defense, space and security unit have hobbled a recovery for the company as it attempts to come out of successive crises by cashing in on rising air travel demand.

-Both Boeing and its European rival Airbus SE have ramped up production of narrowbody jets, with Boeing delivering 112 jets in the third quarter compared to 85 jets last year.
-That helped it generate a free cash flow of $2.9 billion in the quarter.
-It had recorded a cash burn of $507 million in the same period a year ago.

-However, rising cost pressures over the last few months have hampered fixed-price contracts for U.S. aerospace and defense firms, prompting an industry body to ask the U.S. Congress for inflationary relief.
-The planemaker said it took charges on its VC-25B program, commonly known as Air Force One, as well as on the KC-46A refueling tanker program, among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)